-- He escapes as soon as, or shortly after, you leave. - He displays other behaviors that reflect a strong attachment to you, such as following you around, frantic greetings, or reacting anxiously to your preparations to leave. - He remains near your home after he has escaped.
+- He escapes as soon as, or shortly after, you leave. - He displays other behaviors that reflect a strong attachment to you, such as following you around, frantic greetings or reacting anxiously to your preparations to leave. - He remains near your home after he has escaped.

-Factors that can precipitate separation anxiety:
+Factors that can cause a separation anxiety problem:

-- There has been a change in your family's schedule that has resulted in your dog being left alone more often. - Your family has moved to a new house. - There's been a death or loss of a family member or another family pet. - Your dog has recently spent time at an animal shelter or boarding kennel.
+- There has been a change in your family's schedule that has resulted in your dog being left alone more often. - Your family has moved to a new house.

+- There's been a death or loss of a family member or another family pet. - Your dog has recently spent time at an animal shelter or boarding kennel.

 Separation anxiety can be resolved using counter-conditioning and desensitization techniques (see our handout: "Separation Anxiety").
-Separation anxiety can become a severe behavior problem if not addressed.
-If your dog is injuring himself in an attempt to escape confinement, please contact a certified dog trainer or animal behaviorist.

-How Dogs Escape
+How Dogs Escape:

 Some dogs jump fences, but most actually climb them, using some part of the fence to push off from.
-A dog may also dig under the fence, chew through the fence, learn to open a gate, or use any combination of these methods to get out of the yard.
+A dog may also dig under the fence, chew through the fence, learn to open a gate or use any combination of these methods to get out of the yard.
 Knowing how your dog gets out will help you to modify your yard.
 However, until you know why your dog wants to escape, and you can decrease his motivation for doing so, you will not be able to successfully resolve the problem.